kittenlogic/unsupervised-pleasures/_posts/2020-10-10-ultimate-fantasy-011.md

 ---
 layout: post
 title: Ultimate Fantasy 11 Gay History
-description: GPT-2 model trained on a corpus of queer theatre
+description: Gay history in four parts
-summary: GPT-2 model trained on a corpus of queer theatre
+summary: Gay history in four parts
 tags: [school, high school, gayborhood, cruising, lesbian, politically incorrect, feminist closet, history, Atlanta, Florida, GPT-2, RunwayML, queer]
 ---

 Let me begin by telling you my ultimate fantasy.

-Lover number one.
+### Lover number one.

 When I was in high school, this sweet sixteen year old me, my best friend Susan, and I, all had a secret lesbian crush on each other.
 Our first.

 While cruising the gayborhoods of Atlanta, Florida, my best friend Joan was leaving for San Francisco for the summer.
 I asked, Why do you always have to be so politically incorrect?

-Lover number two.
+### Lover number two.

 We were both in the feminist closet.
 We hated each other terribly.